Multiple Testing under High-dimensional Dynamic Factor Model: Methodology

 Then, by elementary computation, we obtain the adjusted return matrix as

-Observe that the right hand of \eqref{eq:f_oresid} has two components: the constant term and the unobserved factor structure.
-Both of the components include the term $\fB_c$.
-To get an unbiased estimator of $\falpha$ and eliminate the factor structure, we firstly estimate $\fB_c$.
+We observe that the right hand of \eqref{eq:f_oresid} has two components: the constant term and the unobserved factor structure.
+Both components include the term $\fB_c$.
+To obtain an unbiased estimator of $\fmu$ and eliminate the factor structure, we must first estimate $\fB_c$.

-\textbf{Step II: {PCA for factor loadings $\fB_c$.}} Due to the presence of the constant term in \eqref{eq:f_oresid}, we demean both sides of \eqref{eq:f_oresid} by column before applying the principal component analysis (PCA) method.
+\textbf{Step II: {PCA for factor loadings $\fB_c$.}} Due to the presence of the constant term in \eqref{eq:f_oresid}, we demean both sides of \eqref{eq:f_oresid} by column before applying PCA.
 Define

 which only contains the factor structure.
-If the number of the latent factors $r_c$ is known, by the PCA method, the estimator of $\fB_c$ can be written as
+If the number of latent factors $r_c$ is known, using PCA, the estimator of $\fB_c$ can be written as

 where $\widehat{\ffb}_i/\sqrt{p}$ is the eigenvector corresponding to the $i$-th largest eigenvalue $\lambda_i^{\fR\fR^\top }$ of $\fR\fR^\top$, $i=1, \ldots, r_c$.
 If $r_c$ is unknown, we replace $r_c$ by its estimator $\widehat{r}_c$, which can be obtained by maximizing the eigenvalue ratios as $\widehat{r}_c=\text{argmax}_{1\leq i\leq p-1}\lambda_i^{\fR\fR^\top }/\lambda_{i+1}^{\fR\fR^\top }$.